Bishalsarang/Project-Management-API/README.md

 - [x] Add relationships between table
 - [x] Complete user routes (CRUD)
 - [x] Complete project routes (CRUD)
+- [ ] While admin creates a project he/she add a project manager to the project i.e on update : members table and project table and only user with project_manager role can be assigned
 - [ ] List User by roles
 - [ ] Remove code duplication in CRUD
 - [ ] Sanitize and validate data before inserting into database